Damian Mori

-Damian Mori (born 30 September 1970) is an Australian former football player who is an assistant coach for Adelaide United.
+Damian Mori (born 30 September 1970) is an Australian former soccer player who is an assistant coach for Adelaide United.
 He won two Johnny Warren Medals, awarded to the best player in the Australian league and was top scorer on 5 occasions.
 He established a reputation as a pacy, poaching goalscorer, which is notable for a player who started his career as a defender.

 Early and personal life

 Mori was born in Box Hill North, Victoria in 1970.
 His father, Joseph Mori, was a footballer who emigrated from Slovenia.
 His paternal grandfather was of Italian ancestry.

 Club career

 Mori was successful at club level – mainly in the Australian domestic league.
 After developing into Adelaide City's most important and best player, he spent a single season (1996–97) overseas in Germany with Borussia Mönchengladbach.
 This move was characterised only by frustration.
 He appeared in only six games, and never played more than half a match.
 In those six games, he didn't score once.
 Mori returned home to become NSL Top Goalscorer the following season.

 In 1996, Mori held the world record for the fastest goal after he scored for City in just 3.69 seconds, straight from the kick-off, in a 2–2 draw with Sydney United.

 In 2000, Mori transferred to Perth Glory and enjoyed great success.
 The striking partnership with Bobby Despotovski was renowned as one of the most potent in the competition.
 Mori won the NSL championship in 2002–03, scoring in the Grand Final.
 He was also part of the 2003–04 Perth Glory championship side.

 Following the end of the National Soccer League in 2004 he moved back to Adelaide City to play and coach in the South Australian Premier League.
 He was extremely successful here, winning the "Coach of the Year" award.
 However, many were surprised at the fact that the NSL all-time top goalscorer was not on the shortlist of any A-League club.